SKYSURF-11: A New Zodiacal Light Model Optimized for Optical Wavelengths: Discussion

 \subsection{Implications on the IPD Composition \& Size Distribution}

 The albedo and phase function measurements from this work provide insights into the properties of the IPD cloud, although our interpretations are limited since we used broadband imaging with minimal spectral resolution.
 We fit the albedo independently for each HST filter and find that it increases with wavelength.
-Our model assumes a simple, linear increase, though this is likely an oversimplification, due to varying dust compositions and sizes. \citet{Tsumura_2010} and \citet{Kawara_2017} derived zodiacal dust “reflectance” spectra without explicitly incorporating a detailed scattering phase function into their fits. \cite{Tsumura_2010} used the low-resolution spectrometer onboard the Cosmic Infrared Background ExpeRiment (CIBER) to observe the astrophysical sky spectrum between 0.75 and 2.1 \micron.
-Their reflectance follows a similar wavelength dependence as our albedo, although their trend is non-linear, highlighting the importance of spectral data for improved zodiacal light modeling.
+Our model assumes a simple, linear increase, though this is likely an oversimplification, due to varying dust compositions and sizes. \citet{Tsumura_2010} and \citet{Kawara_2017} derived zodiacal dust “reflectance” spectra without explicitly incorporating a detailed scattering phase function into their fits.
+The spectra from \cite{Tsumura_2010} (and updated results from \citeauthor{Matsuura_2017} \citeyear{Matsuura_2017}) follow a similar wavelength dependence as our albedo, although their trend is non-linear, highlighting the importance of spectral data for improved zodiacal light modeling.
 Meanwhile, \citet{Kawara_2017} report a pronounced dip in reflectance at $\sim$0.3 \micron, which they attribute to intrinsic dust properties; for example, \citet{Matsuoka_2015} found a similar dip in the reflectance of meteorite samples from C-type (``chondrite''; clay and silicate) asteroids.
 We do not observe such a dip in our data, but these results still suggest that albedo is unlikely to vary linearly with wavelength, as assumed in our model.